| ||Format||Pages||Price|| |

-4.2 Test Method C is used to ensure compliance of trace lead as required by federal regulations for lead-free gasoline (40 CFR part 80).
+4.2 Test Method C is used to ensure compliance of trace lead as required by federal regulations for lead-free gasoline (40 CFR Part 80).

 1.1 These test methods cover the determination of lead and manganese gasoline additives content by X-Ray Fluorescence Spectroscopy (XRF).
 These test methods cover the determination of the total lead content of a gasoline within the following concentration ranges:

-1.1.2 These test methods compensate for normal variation in gasoline composition and are independent of lead alkyl type.
+1.1.2 These Methods A, B, and C are applicable to gasoline containing lead additives.
+These test methods compensate for normal variation in gasoline composition and are independent of lead alkyl type.

 1.3 The values stated in SI are to be regarded as the standard.
 For reporting purposes the values stated in grams per U.S. gallon are the preferred units in the United States.
 Note that in other countries, other units can be preferred.

 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
-For specific hazard statements, see Sections 5, 6, 11, and 18.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
+For specific hazard statements, see Sections , , , and .

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.